Justin Timberlake apologizes to Britney Spears, Janet Jackson

 "I have not been perfect in navigating all of this throughout my career.
 I know this apology is a first step and doesn't absolve the past.
 I want to take accountability for my own missteps in all of this as well as be part of a world that uplifts and supports," Timberlake wrote.
 "I care deeply about the wellbeing of the people I love and have loved.
 I can do better and I will do better."

-The Walt Disney Company is the parent company of Hulu and this ABC station.
+The Walt Disney Company is the parent company of FX, Hulu and this ABC station.